 Sending the Device Configuration to the AudioworX Starter Kit

-For a different project or if any changes have been made to the example project, it is important to send the device configuration to the Starter Kit, to ensure the AudioworX Amp application can set up and execute the audio processing pipeline.
+For a different project or if any changes have been made to the example project, it is important to send the device configuration to the Starter Kit, to ensure the AWX Amp application can set up and execute the audio processing pipeline.

 Steps to send the device configuration defined in the GTT project to the Starter Kit hardware: